 Simultaneous HER2 Inhibition May Enhance the HER2 Blockade1

-What is Simultaneous HER2 Inhibition?
+What is simultaneous HER2 inhibition?

 Targeting HER2 extracellularly

-• Reactivation of downstream pathways involved in cell proliferation and growth,
+• Reactivation of downstream pathways involved in cell proliferation and growth

-• Compensatory increases in estrogen receptor signaling due to crosstalk
+• Compensatory increases in estrogen receptor signaling due to cross talk

 Targeting HER2 intracellularly